crazygamer9597/GPT_CLI/README.md

 # GPT_CLI
 A simple Hacky way to run ChatGPT in CLI without an API key headless

+( This is a simple hobby project most probaly will be updated soon with more bug fixes )

 # Instructions to Install Playwright

 This guide assumes you already have Python with pip installed.